Théo Hernandez: Atlético Madrid

-Born in Marseille, Hernandez joined Atlético Madrid's academy in 2007, aged nine.
+Born in Marseille, Hernandez moved to Spain at the age of two.
+He then joined Atlético Madrid's academy in 2007, aged nine.
 After progressing through the youth categories, he was promoted to the reserves in Tercera División in summer 2015.

 On 3 February 2016, Hernandez renewed his contract.
 Two days later, he was called up to the first team for a La Liga match against Eibar due to injuries, but remained an unused substitute in the 3–1 home win.

 Alavés

-On 4 August 2016, Hernandez extended his contract until 2021, being immediately loaned to fellow league club Deportivo Alavés for one year.
+On 4 August 2016, Hernandez extended his contract until 2021, being immediately loaned to fellow league club Alavés for one year.
 He made his professional debut late in the month, starting in a 0–0 home draw with Sporting de Gijón.

 On 16 October 2016, Hernandez was given a straight red card in a 1–1 home draw to Málaga after a hard tackle on Ignacio Camacho.
 He scored his first professional goal the following 7 May, netting the game's only goal in a home victory over Athletic Bilbao.
 A regular starter during the Basque team's run in the Copa del Rey, Hernandez helped them reach the final for the first time in their 91-year history.
 During the decisive match on 27 May 2017, he scored the equaliser through a direct free kick in an eventual 1–3 loss against Barcelona.